joielechong/iso-country-flags-svg-collection/README.md

 Simply type "make" to build png versions of the country flags contained in this collection.
 You will create about 1.5GB of data: flat, simple, fancy, glossy template based PNG files with the following resolutions: 512x512 (web), 256x256, 128x128, 96x96, 72x72, 64x64, 48x48, 36x36, 32x32, 24x24, 16x16.

-For example the result with the flat template applied to the "United States" country flag looks like follows:
+For example the result with the template "flat" applied to the "United States" country flag looks like follows:

 ![resolutions.png](https://raw.github.com/koppi/iso-country-flags-svg-collection/master/resolutions.png "Country flag icon resoultions")